 Absence for whatever reason disadvantages a child by creating gaps in his or her learning.
 Research shows these gaps affect attainment when attendance falls below 95%.
 As such we monitor all absence thoroughly and all attendance data is shared with the Local Authority and the Department for Education.
-If your child has had absence and their attendance level is falling towards 90% we will contact you through a series of 'Rainbow Letters' (so called because of their colours - see Appendix 1) and depending on the reasons for the absence may introduce an Attendance Plan which could ultimately lead to legal measures for tackling persistent absence or lateness.
+If your child has had absence and their attendance level is falling towards 90% we will contact you through a series of Attendance Letters - see Appendix 1 and depending on the reasons for the absence may introduce an Attendance Plan which could ultimately lead to legal measures for tackling persistent absence or lateness.